enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 Displaying a View
 -----------------

-Traits UI provides three methods for creating a window or panel from a View object.
+TraitsUI provides three methods for creating a window or panel from a View object.
 The first two, configure_traits() and edit_traits(), are defined on the HasTraits class, which is a superclass of all Traits-based model classes, as well as of Handler and its subclasses.
 The third method, ui(), is defined on the